Man jailed for seven years over the 'violent' rape of woman in Portsmouth city centre

 ‘I hope that this sentence goes some way to helping the woman involved gain closure and begin to move forward with her life.
 We want our communities, and survivors of abuse, to know that we stand with them and will do everything in our power to bring offenders to justice.’

-Portsmouth Detective Chief Inspector Dal Andrews added that the force is continuing with dedicated patrols at times when pubs and clubs are at their busiest.

-The detective said: ‘A key focus of our officers, together with our partners including pubs and clubs, is to identify vulnerable people and safeguard them, as well as targeting and calling out perpetrators, arresting and using dispersal powers where necessary.’
+Portsmouth Det Chief Insp Dal Andrews said the force is continuing with patrols when pubs and clubs are at their busiest, adding: ‘A key focus of our officers, together with pubs and clubs, is to identify vulnerable people and safeguard them, as well as targeting and calling out perpetrators, arresting and using dispersal powers where necessary.’

-In addition to his prison sentence, of which he will be required to serve at least two thirds in custody, Booth will also have to sign the Sex Offenders’ Register for life.
+Booth will serve two-thirds of his sentence in custody and will have to sign the Sex Offenders’ Register for life.